 We’re still reviewing the new regulations and their impact on our course offerings.

-In all three cases, Transport Canada requires that the UAV pilots be appropriately trained.
+For all commercial UAV operations, Transport Canada requires that the UAV pilots be appropriately trained.

-- interpretation of aeronautical charts and the Canada Flight Supplement; and
+- aeronautical charts and the Canada Flight Supplement

-- applicable content of the Canadian Aviation Regulations;
+- relevant sections of the Canadian Aviation Regulations